edz-o/edz-o.github.io/index.md

 ---

 ### About me
-I'm currently an undergraduate student in the Department of Electronic Engineering, Tsinghua University.
+I'm currently a 2nd-year Ph.D. student in the Department of Computer Science, Johns Hopkins University.

 ### Research
 * My research interests lie in the field of Computer Vision, Machine Learning and Computer Graphics.